basho/basho_docs/content/riak/ts/1.4.0/learn-about/tablearchitecture.md

 ## Basic Structure of a Riak TS Table

+In order to query TS data, data is structured using a specific schema.
+In particular, each row of data in a TS table consists of a set of columns.
+The definition of those columns happens when a table is created, and determines what data can be stored in the table.
+Queries can then be written against that schema and the TS query system can validate and execute them.

+The schema of a TS table is comprised of column definitions and a primary key.
+The column definitions define the structure and type of the data in your table.
+The primary key contains two keys which determine how your data is stored and, therefore, how it is queried.

 Riak TS enables querying large amounts of related data, so keys behave differently than in Riak KV.

 Riak TS has two types of keys: